 - Say no to Body Scrubs – These popular cleaning tools are breeding grounds for bacteria.
 There is simply no way to keep the buildup from occurring.
 It’s better to use either a bamboo fiber brush or a clean cotton washcloth.
 If using washcloths, be sure to use a fresh one for each wash!

 - Use a pure and natural soap to keep your skin clean.
-What constitutes as pure and natural?
-Check out my blog post about handmade soap for more information.
+Your dermatologist should be able to recommend a soap suitable for your skin.

 - Gentle exfoliation is a must!
 It’s impossible to keep everything out of your pores – plus dead skin accumulation can cause just as much aggravation as too much oil.
 Using a gentle exfoliating soap or scrub once a week can help remove dead skin cells.